Race the Train: Tywyn

 Pendine Sands Hot Rod Races

-Pendine Sands Hot Rod Races features two days of non-stop car racing action on the beach.
-Come along and watch.
+Pendine Sands Hot Rod Races features two days of non-stop vintage car racing action along this world-famous beach.
 The event is free to spectators with no pass required.
-Pop into the Museum of Land Speed while you're there.
+Pop into the Museum of Land Speed while you're there, and discover more about the racing legends who have broken world records here.